Poisonous Plants to Keep Away from Pets

 - Change in urine colour

-OK first off, let’s admit that the snake plant has one of the most entertaining nicknames in the plant kingdom.
-It’s a safe bet to surmise the person who christened it had a mother-in-law with a sharp tongue!
+OK first off, let’s admit that this plant has one of the most humorous nicknames.
+It’s a safe bet to surmise the person who named it didn’t get on so well with their mother-in-law.
+We can only guess she had a sharp tongue!
+Then again its other name, the snake plant, doesn’t exactly inspire a sense of safety either…

 Let’s take that idea forward into our understanding of what this plant has in store for our pets.
-Although it’s a great office/house plant said to have air filtering properties it’s a hazard to our cats and dogs.
+Although it’s a great office/house plant said to have air filtering properties it’s a hazard to our cats (allergies or not) and dogs.

-It contains saponins that are toxic to pets and can harm them by causing the following effects:
+It has saponins that are toxic to pets and can harm them by causing the following effects:

 Cannabis takes 30 – 60 minutes to begin to affect a dog, for example, and can last for as long as seven days.